art-suite/art-ery/README.md

 ## ArtEry - 100% Client-Side Cloud-Code Development

-ArtEry conceptially allows you to write apps 100% as client-code, but with the security and performance of cloud-code.
+ArtEry conceptually allows you to write apps 100% as client-code, but with the security and performance of cloud-code.
 It is a pipelined business-logic framework for cloud-backed data.

+* developing, testing and maintaining server-side code is 10x harder than client-side code
+* so... don't write a single line of server-side code

 #### Client Development > Cloud Deployment